-A voice-enabled warehouse is one where smart inventory control is deeply embedded into the daily routine.
-With commands directed to each picker's headset and confirmed by a voice response, this equipment makes fulfillment a seamless process that results in more accurate inventory.
-Stock and transaction information are updated in real-time to offer important insights for logistics and tracking.
+A voice-enabled warehouse is one where smart inventory control is deeply embedded in the daily routine.
+With commands directed to each picker’s headset and confirmed by a voice response, this equipment makes fulfillment a seamless process that results in more accurate inventory.
+Stock and transaction information is updated in real-time to offer important insights for logistics and tracking.

 The audio commands maximize precision for inventory and fulfillment in a variety of ways, from speeding up the learning curve for new workers to enhancing an existing WMS or ERP with seamless integration.
 According to the RFgen white paper, “Tomorrow’s Warehouse Today: Three Technologies for Exceptional Operational Efficiency,” voice picking reduces the incidence of errors to 1 in 10,000.
 That makes efforts tracing shipments from supplier to retailer more effective even as more products are sent out at a faster clip.